charlyTochi/Book-Club/README.md

 - npm or yarn
 - iOS Simulator (for iOS) or Android Emulator (for Android)
 - Expo Go app (for testing on physical devices)
+- Xcode (for iOS development)
+- Android Studio (for Android development)

 ## Installation